 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Iris decora is a Perennial up to 0.30 metres tall.
+Iris decora is a perennial plant that can grow up to 0.30 metres tall.

 It has medicinal uses.